raulmur/ORB_SLAM2/README.md

 https://github.com/raulmur/ORB_SLAM2

 # This project
-Add some mechanisms to make ORB_SLAM2 initialize or transform its coordinate to the coordinate recognized by a marker detector.
+Add some mechanisms to make ORB_SLAM2 initializes or transform its coordinate to the coordinate recognized by a marker detector.

 # How to use
 Inherit MarkerDetector class and implemention detect() function.